Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to exogenous uncertainty

 and its perturbation

-Similar to Section 4.1, we write $\mathcal{X}(\xi)$ for the set of feasible policies to problem \eqref{eq:v-xi} and $\mathcal{X}(\tilde{\xi})$ for the set of feasible policies to problem \eqref{eq:v-xi-ptb}.
-We focus on the quantitative stability of problem \eqref{eq:mixed-MSP-MDP} with respect to perturbation of exogenous random variables, assuming endogenous uncertainty is unperturbed.
+Similar to Section 4, we write $\mathcal{X}(\xi)$ for the set of feasible policies to problem \eqref{eq:v-xi} and $\mathcal{X}(\tilde{\xi})$ for the set of feasible policies to problem \eqref{eq:v-xi-ptb}.
 Unlike endogenous random variables, the distributions of exogenous random variables are intertemporal dependent.
 Therefore, we cannot investigate the stability stage by stage.
 In light of this, we first consider the changes in the optimal value and optimal solution set of problem \eqref{eq:mixed-MSP-MDP} when the whole data process \(\xi\) is perturbed to \(\tilde{\xi}\), and its distribution varies from \(Q\) to \(\tilde{Q}\).
+Let $\Pi(Q, \tilde{Q})$ denote all the joint distributions with marginal distributions being $Q$ and $\tilde{Q}$.
 Then we will extend the stability analysis to the general situation under stagewise distribution perturbations.

 To establish the quantitative stability, let $\mathscr{Q}_t = \mathscr{P}(\R^{m_{1, t}})$ denote the set of all probability measures in $\R^{m_{1, t}}$ and $Q_t, \tilde{Q}_t \in \mathscr{Q}_t$ be the probability measures of $\xi_t$ at stage $t$.
 Then we need to demonstrate the Lipschitz continuity of the feasible solution set under distribution perturbations.
 For \(t = 1, 2, \cdots, T\), the decision vector \(x_t\) at stage $t$ depends on \((s_t, x_{t-1}, \xi_{[t]})\).
 Therefore, if we consider the policy \(\bm x\) of problem \eqref{eq:mixed-MSP-MDP}, it would depend on \((s_0, \xi, \zeta)\).
 Since we are considering the perturbation of the data process \(\xi\) as a whole and here \( s_0 \) and \( \zeta \) are fixed, we use \(\mathcal{X}(\xi)\) to denote the feasible policy set of problem \eqref{eq:mixed-MSP-MDP}.
 We need the following assumption: